epfl-radio-astro/bipp/README.md

 | `CMAKE_CUDA_ARCHITECTURES` |  Semicolon separated list of CUDA architectures to compile for                  |
 | `CMAKE_HIP_ARCHITECTURES`  |  Semicolon separated list of HIP architectures to compile for                   |

-### Manual Build
-The build process follows the standard CMake workflow.

 To install a minimal build of the library without Python support:
 ```console